abogoyavlensky/automigrate/README.md

 ### Getting started

-After configuration you could create models.edn file with first model, make migration for it and migrate db schema.
+After configuration, you could create models.edn file with first model, make migration for it and migrate db schema.
 Let's do ti step by step.

 #### Add model